Advanced linear algebra: 7a. Differential equations

 \chapter{Dynamical systems}

-\section{6a.
+\section{7a.
 Differential equations}

-Let us go back to the general ordinary differential equations (ODE), briefly discussed in the beginning of chapter 5.
-We recall from there that a standard system of ODE is a system as follows, with the unknown being a vector function $x=x(t):\mathbb R\to\mathbb R^N$:
+Time for some applications to analysis, along the lines discussed in chapter 5.
+Let us recall from there that a standard system of ordinary differential equations (ODE) is a system as follows, with the unknown being a vector function $x=x(t):\mathbb R\to\mathbb R^N$:

 The point now is that, up to suitably enlarging the size of the unknown vector, we can convert this standard system of ODE into a standard order $1$ system of ODE.
 Indeed, with $y=(x,\dot{x},\ldots,x^{(k-1)})$, the system takes the following form, as desired: